chtan/sussfin205/docs/Horizontal and Vertical Analyses.md

 ## Trends

-A trend is a tendency in how a sequence of quantities evolve.
+A trend is a tendency in how a sequence of quantities evolves.
 The basic types are: increasing/growing, decreasing/diminishing, or stationary/fluctuating

 Among trends of the same types, one may talk about the strength of a trend.
 For example, one increasing trend may be stronger than another.